 Ticket Priority Scheme

-For the majority of games, points will not be required and season ticket holders will still benefit from first priority, as has been the case in the past.
+For the majority of games, points will not be required.
 When points are required, tickets for these games will go on sale first to those with the requisite number of points (number of points required will be announced on a match-by-match basis).
 Season ticket holders are awarded 230 points up front when they purchase their season ticket.

 All Posh supporters, who are registered on the Club’s database, are automatically entered into the ticket priority points scheme.
 If you have bought a ticket for a match, online, over the phone or at the ticket office in recent years and have provided your contact details at the time of purchase then your data has been logged giving you a unique Fan ID.

 When tickets go on sale for high-demand games, supporters with the most points will be able to purchase tickets first.
-Therefore becoming a season ticket holder, a member (Forever Posh, 12s or Junior Posh) or attending more matches, both home and away, will mean that you will have a greater chance of being able to attend the fixtures where there is limited allocation.
+Therefore becoming a season ticket holder, a member (foreverposh or Junior Posh), or attending more matches, both home and away, will mean that you will have a greater chance of being able to attend the fixtures where there is limited allocation.

 Season ticket holders will automatically receive points for the 23 league fixtures bought.
 Tickets purchased for matches will have a points value, whether it is home or away including cup ties.
 The Club may also run special promotions for additional bonus points throughout the season.

 Points will automatically be awarded when you purchase a ticket quoting your Fan ID.
-This could be a purchase at the ticket office, over the telephone or by our online ticketing website.
-Points will not be awarded for tickets purchased at the London Road Terrace cash turnstiles or when paying on the day at any away venue.
+This could be a purchase at the ticket office, over the telephone, or by our online ticketing website.
+Points will not be awarded for tickets purchased when paying on the day at any away venue.
 Points can only be awarded once, so if you are making purchases for other supporters please ensure you quote their details in order for them to be awarded their points.

 Each person (must be assigned when booking multiples) will be issued with the following points: